annathan/EngageSquared/Basic_Data_Loss_Prevention_(DLP)_Advisory.md

 - Create 2–3 starter policies in **audit mode** (no blocking yet).
 - Focus on **visibility first**: where is sensitive data flowing?
 - Examples: outbound email with PII, Teams chat with financial data, OneDrive sharing of IDs.
+- Position these as ‘starter guardrails’, not permanent solutions, the point is to learn before enforcing.

 **Facilitator notes**
 - Use the blueprint to frame a two-step path: observe (audit-mode DLP) → enforce (graduated controls).